-Freehold and Rife's approach to compensation for the executives is to align pay outcomes with the Shareholder experience, to align with the market to continue to attract, motivate and retain executives in order to achieve the business objectives of Rife, Freehold and other entities managed by Rife.
-The current compensation philosophy is to target median of the market on total direct compensation with an emphasis on variable and "at risk" pay.
+Freehold and Rife's approach to compensation for the executives is to align pay outcomes with the Shareholder experience and to align with the market to continue to attract, motivate and retain executives in order to achieve the business objectives of Freehold.
+Our compensation philosophy is to target median of the market on total direct compensation with an emphasis on variable and "at risk" pay.
 Additionally, performance based long-term incentive plans have been implemented that track and reward performance at both Freehold and Rife through metrics that align the executive payouts with the Shareholder experience.